10 top tips for overcoming resistance to change in summary:

 4. Listen and welcome suggestions

 Listen to people’s challenges and don’t immediately dismiss their concerns.
 They may know things you don’t.
-If you’re introducing a new HR software system, for example, the people who will be using it every day will be in the best position to point out any gaps in processes.
+If you’re introducing a new HRIS software system, for example, the people who will be using it every day will be in the best position to point out any gaps in processes.
 And they can make suggestions about additional useful data that could be included.

 Just reassuring people that this is a two-way conversation can help ease anxieties about change.